 - Revenues and expenses are categorized as either operating or nonoperating.
 Certain revenues, including state appropriations, gifts, Pell and similar nonexchange grants, and investment income (loss) are considered nonoperating, as defined by GASB Statement No. 35.
-The Research Foundation's nonoperating revenues consist mainly of \$39.7 million and \$40.9 million in nonexchange grants and contract revenue for the years ended June 30, 2013 and 2012, respectively.
+The Research Foundation's nonoperating revenues consist mainly of \$41.7 million and \$39.8 million in nonexchange grants and contract revenue for the years ended June 30, 2014 and 2013, respectively.
 These revenues relate to nonexchange transactions in which the Research Foundation is the beneficiary. - Unexpended cash advances received for grants and sponsored programs are recorded as grant advances rather than as income when received.
-Such grant advances totaled \$10.5 million for each of the fiscal years ended June 30, 2013 and 2012, respectively. - Capital assets are depreciated and reported net of accumulated depreciation.
-The Research Foundation's capital assets as of June 30, 2013 and 2012 consist primarily of buildings, equipment and library materials with a net position value of \$72.4 million and \$77.6 million, respectively.
+Such grant advances totaled \$10.3 million and \$10.5 million as of June 30, 2014 and 2013, respectively. - Capital assets are depreciated and reported net of accumulated depreciation.
+The Research Foundation's capital assets as of June 30, 2014 and 2013 consist primarily of buildings, equipment and library materials with a net position value of \$74.4 million and \$72.4 million, respectively.